Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Walcha has 197 active public transport stops offering a mix of train and bus services.
-These stops are served by 17 routes providing 142 weekly passenger trips in total.
-Transport accessibility is rated excellent with residents typically located 149 meters from the nearest stop.
-Most residents commute outward, with car being the dominant mode at 87%, while 11% walk.
-Vehicle ownership averages 1.7 per dwelling, above the regional average.
-According to the 2021 Census, a high 27.5% of residents work from home, which may reflect COVID-19 conditions.
+These are served by 17 routes providing 142 weekly passenger trips in total.
+Transport accessibility is excellent, with residents located an average of 149 meters from the nearest stop.
+Most commutes are outward-bound due to Walcha's residential nature.
+The dominant mode of transport is car at 87%, while 11% walk.
+Vehicle ownership averages 1.7 per dwelling, higher than the regional norm.

 Frequently Asked Questions - Transport